 Now that we know the meaning of the most used phrases for greeting someone a happy new year in Japanese let us also learn about the common words related to this occasion.
 Take note of the table below to learn about the translations and the pronunciation guide.

-As we reach this part of the post, we hope that you were able to learn and understand more about the new year celebrations in Japan, and the best greetings to send your best wishes.
+As we reach this part of the post, we hope that you enjoyed learning how to say happy new year in Japanese and were able to learn and understand more about the new year celebrations in Japan, and the best greetings to send your best wishes.
 So whether you are planning to celebrate with random Japanese people or simply planning to impress a colleague, for the holiday season, learning the basic Japanese greetings will never let you down.

 Suppose you enjoyed this post and figure you want to learn more about Japanese culture and useful words and phrases.
 In that case, you should not miss out on our previous articles like the Japanese words for family members, names of colors, and the basic slang words used by the young people in Japan.
 However, if you are someone who is more serious about diving deep into the complexities of the Japanese language, then we've got the best platform that you can download for free today!
 Get to know more about it in the section below!